Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 You may receive antiviral medicine to prevent shingles within 1 week of starting treatment with daratumumab and continue for 3 months after treatment.

 You may also receive other medicines (eg, allergy medicine, fever medicine, steroid) 1 to 3 hours before receiving daratumumab and after treatment to help prevent unwanted reactions to the injection.

 Precautions while using Darzalex

 It is very important that your doctor check your progress closely while you are receiving this medicine to make sure that the medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

-This medicine may cause an infusion reaction, which can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have chills, cough, dizziness or lightheadedness, headache, itching, nausea or vomiting, runny or stuffy nose, a rash or hives, sore throat, swelling of the eyes, hands, face, or mouth, trouble breathing or swallowing, or unusual tiredness or weakness while you are receiving this medicine.
+This medicine may cause an infusion reaction, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have chest tightness, chills, cough, dizziness or lightheadedness, fast heartbeat, headache, hoarseness, itching, nausea or vomiting, runny or stuffy nose, a rash or hives, sore throat, swelling of the eyes, hands, face, or mouth, trouble breathing or swallowing, or unusual tiredness or weakness while you are receiving this medicine.